 - WT#7: Study how to support 6G RAT for NTN, based on RAN decision, and support service continuity aspects.

 In addition, 3GPP RAN groups also agree to include NTN in the 6G Radio SI (see RP-251881) and will design harmonized 6G Radio for TN and NTN.

+2. Merged Documents

+The following contributions are considered to the WT#7: 6G NTN for SA2#172 meeting.